reza092/nvidiaGPUmanagement/Nvidia_GeForce_5080_GPU_driver_linux.md

 For UEFI: replace ???? with ubuntu or rocky or redhat or check whatever distro name folder you have
 >sudo grub2-mkconfig -o /boot/efi/EFI/????/grub.cfg
 >
+For some older ubuntu, simple update grub
+>sudo update-grub

 Restart
 >sudo reboot now
 >